gabrieljones/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game Challenge

-Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+## 🎯 Objective

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+Build a classic Hangman game in Python!
+You'll practice string manipulation, loops, conditionals, and random selection while creating a fun word-guessing experience.

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game
+#### Description
+Create a Python program that sets up the Hangman game environment.
+#### Requirements
+Completed program should:
+- Define a list of possible words for the game
-- Randomly select words from a predefined list
+- Randomly select a word for each round

+### 🛠️ Task 2: Player Interaction
+#### Description
+Allow players to guess letters and display their progress.
+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Show the current word progress using underscores (e.g., _ _ _ _)
-- Track incorrect guesses remaining
+- Track and display incorrect guesses remaining

+### 🛠️ Task 3: Game End Conditions
+#### Description
+Handle win/lose scenarios and provide feedback.
+#### Requirements
+Completed program should:
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display a friendly win or lose message

-## Touched
+---

+**Learning Objectives:**
+- Practice using strings, loops, and conditionals in Python
+- Learn how to manage game state and user input
+- Build confidence by completing a fun coding challenge!

+**Difficulty Level:** Beginner

+**Encouragement:**
+Take your time and experiment!
+Every attempt helps you learn.
+If you get stuck, review your code and try again—you've got this!